hiroki13/hiroki13.github.com/index.md

 	<hr>
 </div>

+> [Addressee and Response Selection for Multi-Party Conversation][5]

+>> Hiroki Ouchi, Yuta Tsuboi.
+In Proceedings of EMNLP 2016.

 > [Joint Case Argument Identification for Japanese Predicate Argument Structure Analysis][4]

 >> Hiroki Ouchi, Hiroyuki Shindo, Kevin Duh and Yuji Matsumoto.
-In Proceedings of ACL.
-2015.
+In Proceedings of ACL 2015.

 > [Improving Dependency Parsers with Supertags][3]

 >> Hiroki Ouchi, Kevin Duh and Yuji Matsumoto.
-In Proceedings of EACL.
-2014.
+In Proceedings of EACL 2014.

 <div class="content">